Pietà (Southern German, Cloisters)

 Pietà (German: Vesperbild) a small painted wood sculpture dated to c.
 1375–1400, now in the collection of the Cloisters, New York.
 Very little is known of it, except that is probably of southern German origin.
 The statuette emphasises the suffering of both the Virgin and Jesus Christ.
+Its stylistic characteristics, including its iconography, pathos, austerity, high reliefs and links to 13th century German mysticism texts, suggest it probably came from, or near, the Rhine Valley.

 Mary is shown in grief and mourning, holding the body of her son on her lap, as she leans over him and faces towards his crown of thorns.
 Christ body is emaciated, shrunken, decomposing and lacerated with the wounds of his crucifixion.
 Because of its small size and intimacy, the Pietà was probably not intended for a main church altar, rather for either a side altar or home altar to be viewed by those in repentance.

-Its stylistic characteristics, including its iconography, pathos, austerity, high reliefs and links to 13th century German mysticism texts, suggest it probably came from, or near, the Rhine Valley.

 Description

-The statuette is a variation of the stepped type, and built from poplar wood, with added plaster, paint and gilding.
-The back of the sculpture is hollowed out, although closed with a board.
+The statuette is made from poplar wood, plaster, paint and gilding.
+Its back is hollowed out, although closed with a board.
 It was for a period attached to a reliquary.
 This German style was adapted by French carvers, although with softer and less brutally realistic tones.